 Q: Is it ever better to use a two-page resume?

 This can be a better option if you have a lot of experience and you need to showcase it.
 However, in most situations, you can add extra details about your experience to your LinkedIn profile and include the link in your header with the rest of your contact information.
-Only include this if the job description is specifically asking for more than ten years of experience.
+Only include this if the job description is specifically asking for more than 10 years of experience and you can write a two-page resume that doesn’t have a large amount of white space.
 Otherwise, a one-page resume is typically more than enough.